TerminalDZ/aadl3-register-request/README.md

 # AADL3 Registration App

-AADL3 is an Electron application designed to automate the registration process for the AADL3 website.
+AADL3 is an cross-platform application designed to automate the registration process for the AADL3 website.
 The app continuously monitors the registration page and retries the request until successful, notifying the user with a sound upon successful registration.

 ![](front.png)
 ## Features